depthdev/objects-filter/README.md

-# ObjectFilter
+# ObjectsFilter
 <p>v1.2.0</p>
 <p>Filter lists/JSON objects by keywords, partial words, and groups of words.
 Optionally, specify paths with JSON syntax and/or ask for case-sensitive results.</p>

 <p>1 KB minified</p>

-<p>ObjectFilter is a function that takes two parameters, an array of objects to filter through, and an array of objects with <em>what</em> to query, and returns a new array with the objects that matched the queries.</p>
+<p>ObjectsFilter is a function that takes two parameters, an array of objects to filter through, and an array of objects with <em>what</em> to query, and returns a new array with the objects that matched the queries.</p>

 <p>Methods:</p>
 <ul>